-Shelby is proud to announce the availability of their newest model the Shelby Cobra CSX7000 FIA and USRRC – designed exactly like the great Cobra 289 race cars from that nostalgic golden era of racing in the 1960s.
-The Shelby CSX7000 FIA is the first truly authentic race version of the 289-powered FIA and USRRC racers.
+Shelby is proud to announce the availability of their newest model the Shelby Cobra CSX7000 FIA and USRRC – designed exactly like the great 1960's Shelby Cobra 289 race cars from that nostalgic golden era of racing.
+The Shelby Cobra CSX7000 FIA is the first truly authentic race version of the 289-powered FIA and USRRC racers.
 The CSX7000 FIA is built on the successful Tojero-styled round tube chassis and features the authentic transverse leaf spring suspension to give owners an exceptionally authentic driving experience.

 Based on the FIA and USRRC endurance racers, the Shelby CSX7000 FIA has many unique features.
 Just as the originals saw modifications to the AC Ace platform to improve them for racing, the Shelby Cobra CSX7000 FIA gets a series of changes to keep it authentic and differentiate it from the lesser replicas.

 To truly replicate the cornering feeling felt by the racers of the day, the chassis had to be as close to the original as possible.
 Unlike other manufacturers, the engineers of the Shelby CSX7000 FIA have resisted the urge to make the ride “better” by fitting a reinforced chassis or unequal length control arms with coil-over shocks.
 Instead, only small functional changes were made for safety or practicality purposes.
 In fact, the original AC drawings of the chassis, springs, shocks and body dimensions were used to form the necessary jigs.